 The Truth About Your Child’s Lying

 Everyone tells a fib now and then.
-But children with ADHD are actually predisposed to tell habitual lies.
+But children with ADD are actually predisposed to tell habitual lies.
+Why?
 Learn about ADHD and lying, and more importantly — what you can do to stop it.

-Few things damage the trust of parents of children with ADHD as quickly or deeply as habitual lying.
+Few things damage the trust of parents of children with attention deficit disorder (ADHD or ADD) as quickly or deeply as habitual lying.
 I don’t mean the little white lies that everyone tells once in a while, but repeated lying that causes conflicts and difficulties.